ietf-wg-acme/acme/draft-ietf-acme-acme.md

 It is up to the server's local policy to decide which names are acceptable in a certificate, given the authorizations that the server associates with the client's account key.
-A server MAY consider a client authorized for a wildcard domain if it is authorized for the underlying domain name (without the "*" label).
+For example, a server might have a policy that it will consider a client authorized for a wildcard domain if it is authorized for some set of names that match the wildcard.
+If the client does not yet have sufficient authorization to issue the requested certificate, the server can request that the client obtain additional authorization using a precondition response (see {{preconditions}}).

 Servers SHOULD NOT extend authorization across identifier types.
 For example, if a client is authorized for "example.com", then the server should not allow the client to issue a certificate with an iPAddress subjectAltName, even if it contains an IP address to which example.com resolves.